MINI Cooper Clubman Performance

-- "Compared to its length-challenged Mini counterpart, the Clubman's longer wheelbase adds a noticeable amount of stability, especially on choppier pavement, but still retains a playful front-end feel." -- Road and Track (John Cooper Works, 2012)
+- "Compared to its length-challenged Mini counterpart, the Clubman's longer wheelbase adds a noticeable amount of stability, especially on choppier pavement, but still retains a playful front-end feel." -- Road and Track (2012)

-- Find low financing rates for the MINI Cooper Clubman
+- View the best prices for the 2014 MINI Cooper Clubman

-- See what others paid for the 2013 Mini Cooper Clubman
+- See what others paid for the 2014 MINI Cooper Clubman

 - See Affordable Small Cars rankings